Dasde/twitter-scraping-gui/README.md

 # Functionalities

-- Enter the handle you want to scrap tweets from
+- Enter the term and/or handle you want to scrap tweets from
 - Enter tweets limits (default 5000)
 - Select from and until date
 - Export a csv file and open it automaticaly